nuttaPEAR/natsit/index.md

 ## About me

-I recently earned a master’s degree in Transport and Geoinformation Technology from KTH Royal Institute of Technology in Stockholm, Sweden.
-My studies focused on solving real-world challenges in transport and urban mobility projects in Europe and some other countries.
+Enthusiastic graduate student with a Master’s degree in Transport and Geoinformation Technology Stockholm,Sweden, and proven success in utilising transport data analytics to assess the impact of disruptions on passenger travel patterns.
+Demonstrates strong problem-solving abilities and experience in strategic planning and client relationship management.
+Actively seeking a challenging role in the sustainable transport sector.

-I am particularly interested in transport and urban mobility, such as leveraging transport data analysis to assist traffic planners in decision-making processes related to urban mobility and land use.
+I am particularly interested in transport planning and urban mobility, such as leveraging transport data analysis to assist traffic planners in decision-making processes related to urban mobility and land use.
 I am also passionate about managing disruptions in multimodal transport systems and enhancing service and operational design to better serve people.
-My ultimate goal is to promote sustainable cities with efficient public and road transport systems, and beyond.
+My ultimate goal is to promote sustainable cities with efficient public and road transport systems.

-I excel in project-based work, having collaborated with my peers during my time in Sweden on various projects (written below under School Projects).
-My background in civil engineering has strengthened my skills in logical thinking, problem-solving, and technical expertise.
-Additionally, my work experience has helped me developed strong skills in cross-sector collaboration, designing methodologies, and effectively communicating solutions to stakeholders.

 {% include_relative _includes/education.md %}